Mamelodi: Outreach

 One major outreach program in Mamelodi is the Viva Foundation.
 Viva works to support orphans and vulnerable children, as well as giving community members business and skills training.
 Viva's Mamelodi compound is host to a preschool, small store, kitchen, and safe house for orphans.
 Viva has also worked to produce a "living art gallery" by painting several homes surrounding the compound.

 Another major outreach project situated on the University of Pretoria Mamelodi Campus is the Itsoseng Clinic, a psychological clinic providing free psychological services to the community of Pretoria.
 The Clinic is a project of the University of Pretoria's Department of Psychology and is in operation since 1994.
-The clinic collaborates with other helping services, i.e. policing services, hospitals, crisis centra, orphanages, hospices, etc. in the community to address issues related to poverty, crime, unemployment, such as substance and alcohol abuse, domestic violence, HIV/Aids related issues and learning and other difficulties.
+The clinic collaborates with other helping services, i.e. policing services, hospitals, crisis centers, orphanages, hospices, etc. in the community to address issues related to poverty, crime, unemployment, such as substance and alcohol abuse, domestic violence, HIV/Aids related issues and learning and other difficulties.
 This is the only psychological facility in the community offering free services to the community.
 Services are provided by volunteers, students, interns and professional university staff.